-FORMAT Menu Parameter Choices Description Level 2 submenus SCALE PRIMARY SECNDRY RATECHG Selects the format for an analog input channel, including primary, secondary, and rate of change units used to display weight data for each channel.
+FORMAT Menu ORMAT Menu Parameter Choices Description Level 2 submenu s SCALE PRIMARY SECNDRY RATECHG Selects the format for an analog input channel, including primary, secondary, and rate of change units used to display weight data for each channel.
 DATE DATEFMT DATESEP Allows selection of date format and separator character.
 TIME TIMEFMT TIMESEP Allows selection of time format and separator character.
-UNITS LB KG TN MT BU LT Allows customization of default units identifiers for displayed and printed weights.
+UNITS LB-KG-TN- MT-BU-LT Allows customization of default units identifiers for displayed and printed weights.
 Default values (LB=pound; KG=kilogram; TN=ton; MT=metric ton; BU=bushel; LT=liter) can be modified using the procedure described for the P FORMT menu.
-Customized identifiers are listed in the UNITS subparameter values for primary, secondary, and ROC parameters.
-Level 3 submenus PRIMARY UNITS DEC PNT DSP DIV Allows selection of display divisions, decimal point location, and units for the primary units.
+Customized identifiers are listed in the UNITS subparameter values for the Level 3 PRIMARY, SECNDRY, and RATECHG parameters.
+NOTE: Except for the last, each identifier must be followed by a hyphen.
+The number and length of custom identifiers is not fixed, but the total length of the string cannot exceed 30 characters, including hyphens.